romarios1987/weather-app/README.md

-# weather-app
+# Weather Application
-Create a Weather Application on React
+Create a Weather Application on React Using API [Openweathermap](https://openweathermap.org/)